Drullan/DbProject/README.md

 # Database project LTH 2017-04-12
+## Collaborators
+Erik Andersson Data 2013 erik.andersson.811@student.lu.se
+Shan Langlais Data 2013
+## Introduction
+We've been assigned to implement a database for the supervision of production and delivery of cookies produced by the company Krusty Kookies Sweden AB.
 ## Getting started
 Add the file sqlite-jdbc.jar to the build path and run.
 The database is connected with a relative path so it should work